CONTROL PROCESSES 2026

 June 11th

-• Kelly Grace Garner (University of New South Wales, Australia)
+• Kelly Grace Garner (University of New South Wales, Australia): Towards the definition and measurement of routines and their impact on cognitive control

 12:30 pm: Lunch break